 The history of Greenville Classical Academy would not be complete without mentioning its predecessor school, Providence Center for Classical Studies (PCCS).
-PCCS began in 1996 as a home school co-op and was incorporated as a 501 (c) (3) non-profit private school on February 26, 1996, becoming the first Classical Christian School in the Upstate.
+PCCS began in 1994 as a home school tutorial and was incorporated as a 501 (c) (3) non-profit private school on February 26, 1996, becoming the first Classical Christian School in the Upstate.
 The school first met at 115 Buist Avenue, Greenville, serving students in K5 – 12th grades.
 In August of 1997 PCCS moved to the facilities of Woodruff Road Presbyterian Church (2519 Woodruff Road, Simpsonville, SC).
 In the winter of 2004, the parents learned the school was struggling with finances.
-A fundraising banquet with newspaper columnist Cal Thomas was held to raise funds and support to keep the school open.
+On April 27, 2004, a fundraising banquet with newspaper columnist Cal Thomas was held to raise funds and support to keep the school open.
 The results of the fundraising effort were unsatisfactory, and in May of 2004 the announcement was made that the school would close at the end of the 2003-2004 school year (June 2004).

 After it was announced that PCCS would close its doors, a group of parents began talking about their desire to continue classical, Christian education in the Greenville area.
 Existing parents at PCCS called a prayer meeting in May of 2004 for the purpose of praying about starting a new classical Christian school.
 At the meeting a steering committee was formed to continue discussions about starting a new school.
-Members of the steering committee included Kevin Hendricks, Chad Cousins, Tim Holt, Robbie Davis, Steve Sorensen, Nancy Blough, and Drew Robison.
+Members of the steering committee included K.A.
+Hendricks, Chad Cousins, Tim Holt, Robbie Davis, Steve Sorensen, Nancy Blough, and Drew Robison.
 The steering committee held regular meetings, created by-laws and started getting commitments from families who would enroll their children as students in the new school.
 After a financial analysis, it was determined that the new school would serve K5 – 8th grades.
 The leadership of Woodruff Road Presbyterian Church agreed to have the new school meet in the church facilities.
 The name of Greenville Classical Academy (GCA) was agreed upon by the Steering Committee.
 Mr. Michael Sisk, who had been a teacher at PCCS, was named the Interim Headmaster of the new school.
 Several of the teachers from PCCS agreed to teach at GCA and new teachers were hired.
 Greenville Classical Academy was incorporated by the State of South Carolina as a 501 (c) (3) non-profit private school on June 23, 2004.
 A parents’ meeting was held at Woodruff Road Presbyterian Church for the purpose of electing a Board of Directors.
-The first Board consisted of five members - Kevin Hendricks, Chad Cousins, Perry Earle, Drew Robison, and Nancy Blough.
-Greenville Classical Academy began classes on September 7, 2004 with 54 students in grades K5-8 meeting at Woodruff Road Presbyterian Church in Sunday School rooms in the children’s wing, Sunday School rooms off the gym and a two-room portable building located behind the church buildings.
-The school office and Headmaster's office were located in a space behind the church kitchen.
+The first Board consisted of five members - Drew Robison, Nancy Blough, K.A.
+Hendricks, Chad Cousins, and Perry Earle.

 During the first 12 years, four different people served as the Head of School.
 Mr. Michael Sisk served as Head of School for two years from 2004 - 2006.
 Mr. Mark Klein served as Head of School for two years from 2006 - 2008.
 Mr. Tim Cockrell served as Head of School for seven years from 2008 - 2015.
 Mr. Eric Woernle became Head of School in August of 2015 and continues today.